When is the best time to sell your house in the UK, Winter, Spring, Summer or Autumn?

 Selling a House in the Winter

-Selling houses at the height of winter is not the best time of year to sell a house.
-Many property buyers will simply want to snuggle up in their homes, and that could persuade many to put off their home-buying decisions until the spring.
-If you have no other alternative, always try to wait until after New Year before you market your house.
+Selling houses at the height of winter is not the best time to sell a house.
+Many property buyers will want to snuggle up in their homes, which could persuade many to put off their home-buying decisions until the Spring.
+If you have no other alternative, always try to wait until after New Year before marketing your house.

 However, with New Year’s resolutions and optimism for the future, January and February bring new hope for homeowners.
 The dark days and miserable British weather often persuade buyers to begin their property search early – a way of adding a little excitement to what is notoriously a dull and uninspiring time of year.
 And you can use that situation to your advantage.

 If it’s snowing, don’t miss the opportunity to take some ‘winter wonderland’ shots of your property.
 However, the real opportunity comes with creating a cosy and hospitable refuge from the cold outside.
-If you have a real or gas fire, make sure the flames are burning brightly during viewings.
-Add warm colours to your home through the careful placement of soft furnishings and wall hangings, and stick to dark and comforting colours such as reds and browns.
+If you have a natural or gas fire, make sure the flames are burning brightly during viewings.
+Add warm colours to your home by carefully placing soft furnishings and wall hangings, and stick to dark and comforting colours such as reds and browns.

-Selling a home requires knowledge of the local market, experience in negotiations and the know-how that only an estate agent or professional property specialist can bring.
-With a carefully staged home and expert guidance at your disposal, you should be able to achieve a high sale price at any time of the year – just be aware of seasonal variation locally, as it may not follow the generic pattern!
+When is the best time to sell?
+Selling a home requires knowledge of the local market, negotiation experience, and the know-how that only an estate agent or professional property specialist can bring.
+With a carefully staged home and expert guidance at your disposal, you should be able to achieve a high sale price at any time of the year – be aware of seasonal variation locally, as it may not follow the generic pattern!